jko0192/Analyze_AB_Test_Results/README.md

 # Analyze_AB_Test_Results
-Udacity Project: Analyze ab test results from an ecommerce company
+Successfully analyzed the a/b test results of an ecommerce company and determined the new web page was not better than the old web page through implementing hypothesis testing, building logistic regression model, and evaluating statistical measures